Intellectual Property: Any product of human intellect that is protected by law from unauthorized use by others.

-Plagiarism:"Plagiarism occurs when a writer deliberately uses someone else’s language, ideas, or other original (not common-knowledge) material without acknowledging its source."
+Plagiarism: Occurs when a writer deliberately uses someone else’s language, ideas, or other original (not common-knowledge) material without acknowledging its source.

-Fair Use: Fair use allows for copyrighted works to be used or reproduced without infringement on copyright for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research.
+Fair Use: Allows for copyrighted works to be used or reproduced without infringement on copyright for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research.

 This video provides an overview of intellectual property, copyright and fair use, and uses the example of music sharing to explain these concepts.